oxygencms/notifications/readme.md

-# The core Oxygen CMS package.
+# The Oxygen CMS notifications package.